VasiKisha/Ambus/README.md

             }
             return sum
 ```
-If result of checksum is reserved character (0x24, 0x3B or 0x0A) then the checksum is substituted by 0x1A.
+If result of checksum is reserved character (0x24, 0x3B or 0x0A) then the checksum is summed with 0x80.